-HIS 235 - History of the American West (3)
+HIS 235 - History of the American West: HI1 (3)

-Traces the history of the American West, from the Native American cultures and the frontier experiences of America's earliest, eastern settlers, through the Trans-Mississippi West, across the great exploratory and wagon trails, and up to the present West, be it urban, ranching, reservation, resource management, or industrial.
+Traces the history of the American West, from the Native American cultures and the frontier experiences of America's earliest, eastern settlers, through the

+Trans-Mississippi West, across the great exploratory and wagon trails, and up to the present West, be it urban, ranching, reservation, resource management, or industrial.
 Emphasizes the north and central parts of the West.
+This course is approved as part of the Colorado Statewide Guaranteed transfer curriculum: GT: H11.